oeb25/msc-thesis/src/chapters/06-folding.md

 $$
 \fsem{\omega}(\A(\phi)) = \A(\phi')
 $$
-- Performing one step of forward analysis, should be reversible by one step of the backward semantics:
+- Performing one step of the forward analysis, should be reversible by one step of the backward semantics:
 $$
 \bsem{\omega}(\fsem{\omega}(\T)) = \T
 $$